SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    This is simply an empty tuple, which is written as ``()``.

-The return value of a function can be ignored when it is called:
+The return value of a function can be ignored when it's called:

 .. testcode:: functionsWithoutReturnValues